-Anyone who isn’t eligible for Medicare until January 1, 2020, or later won’t be able to purchase Plan F (and high deductible Plan F) or Plan C.
+Anyone who becomes eligible for Medicare on January 1, 2020, or later won’t be able to purchase Plan F (and high deductible Plan F) or Plan C.

 Congress passed this decision as part of The Medicare Access and CHIP Reauthorization Act of 2015.2 To control the rising costs of Medicare, the law restricts any Medigap plan from covering the Part B deductible.
 In essence, Congress believes that if more people have to pay the Part B deductible before they see a doctor, it will limit unnecessary visits and help lower costs.